Which city is cheaper, Amsterdam or Riga?

 The summer attracts plenty of travelers to both Riga and Amsterdam.
 Many travelers come to Riga for the city activities and the family-friendly experiences.
 Furthermore, many visitors come to Amsterdam in the summer for the city activities, the music scene, and the family-friendly experiences.

 Riga is around the same temperature as Amsterdam in the summer.
-The temperature in Riga is usually 17°C (63°F) in July, and Amsterdam stays around 17°C (62°F).
+The daily temperature in Riga averages around 17°C (63°F) in July, and Amsterdam fluctuates around 17°C (62°F).

 In July, Riga usually receives around the same amount of rain as Amsterdam.
 Riga gets 79 mm (3.1 in) of rain, while Amsterdam receives 75 mm (3 in) of rain each month for the summer.